Conjugate flow action functionals: Representation of field equations in conjugate flow intrinsic coordinates

 \subsection{Partial differentiation in intrinsic coordinates}

-We consider a vector field $U^j\left(x^\mu\right)$ expressed relatively to a fixed Cartesian coordinate system $x^\mu$.
-If we express the $x^\mu$-dependence of $U^j$ in terms of the trajectories of the particles $\sigma^\nu$ (advected by the conjugate flow) we obtain the following equivalent representations
+Let us consider a vector field $U^j\left(x^\mu\right)$ in fixed Cartesian coordinates $x^\mu$.
+Such field can be equivalently expressed relative to conjugate flow intrinsic coordinates by using the transformation (\ref{tr_conj}).
+This yields the following equivalent representations

-The transformation law for partial derivatives of $U^j$ is obtained by differentiating Eq. (\ref{transa})
+The transformation law for partial derivatives of $U^j$ is easily obtained by differentiating Eq. (\ref{transa})

-where the quantities $\partial \s^\nu/\partial x^\mu$ are expressed in coordinates $\sigma^\nu$ through the fundamental relation (\ref{fondrel}).
+where the quantities $\partial \s^\nu/\partial x^\mu$ are expressed in coordinates $\sigma^\nu$ through Eq. (\ref{fondrel}).
 Let us now evaluate the second derivative with respect to $x^\nu$ and express the result in conjugate flow intrinsic coordinates.
 To this end let us perform an additional differentiation of (\ref{covariant}) with respect to $x^\nu$.
 This yields

 By using the expressions of $J$ and $C^\nu_\mu$ obtained in (\ref{J}) and (\ref{C}) it is possible to manipulate Eq. (\ref{second}) further.
 However, it is more convenient to obtain first $A^\nu_\mu$ explicitly as a function of $\sigma^\mu$ and then perform the differentiation appearing in (\ref{second}).